Click the link below to view the 2016 Annual Report.

 The Library maintains the right to demand that users refrain from displaying computer screens with information or graphics that may be deemed offensive in a public location.
 Responsibility for determining the appropriateness of a screen rests with Library staff.
 Failure to comply with the Library policies may result in loss of Internet privileges and/or ejection from the Library for a designated period of time.

-Library displays are generated by library staff.
-Suggestions from the community are welcome.
-All displays shall be of an educational, cultural, civic or recreational nature and appropriate for all ages.
+Library displays are generated by library staff and have first priority.
+Suggestions and/or displays from the community are welcome.
+All displays shall be of an educational, cultural, civic, or recreational nature, and appropriate for all ages.
 Advertisements for goods and services offered by for-profit companies or individuals are not acceptable.
-Exhibits from for-profit companies or individuals may be accepted if they are of general educational, cultural, civic or recreational nature.
+Exhibits from for-profit companies or individuals may be accepted if they are of general educational, cultural, civic, or recreational nature.

-The library’s lower level gallery is for artwork display.
+The library’s lower level gallery is for artwork displays.
+The library also has three locked display cabinets.

 Adopted September 21, 1989